Concept Art and Visual Style Development Services

 Step 1: Brief

-• Approximate class/archetype (warrior, mage, merchant)
+• Approximate class/archetype (warrior, mage, trader)

-• World context—setting, technology level, cultural influences
+• World context — setting, technological level, cultural influences

 Step 2: Silhouettes

-Step 3: Detail Refinement
+Step 3: Refinement of selected variants

-Step 4: Color Pass
+Step 4: Color pass

-Step 5: Turnaround and Material Sheet
+Step 5: Turnaround and material sheet

-Final concept includes:
+The final concept includes:

 • Turnaround — front, side, back views with proportion grid

-• Detail Sheet — close-ups of important elements: face, hands, unique details
+• Detail sheet — close‑ups of important elements: face, hands, unique details

 Tools